-Today is a good opportunity to discover more about the health benefits of tamarind.
+It’s a good day to discover more about the potential health benefits of tamarind.

 Tamarind is a tropical fruit that is popular in many cuisines.